The boy hero who at just 11 years old saved two people on the same day

 But Johnson’s good deed didn’t end there that day.

-A few hours later, the boy saw a disabled lady escaping a fire in her home and rushed to help her out of the garage and into her vehicle.
+A few hours later, the boy saw a disabled lady escaping a fire in her home.
+So he ran to help her out of the garage and into her vehicle.

 “I thought, ‘She’s not moving fast enough.’
 So I walked across the street and helped her into her truck,” Davyon told a local TV station.